 Disaster struck in 1451 when the River Dane flooded and destroyed the wooden bridge, the town mill and half the timber framed buildings.
 The town centre then grew up on higher ground, where the present day High Street is, and the river was straightened and diverted away from the town.
 Many Tudor buildings are still evident today.

 Congleton soon became prosperous again, with much of its wealth derived from leather working and lace making.
 Congleton “points” were leather strips with a silver tip, similar to modern shoelaces, which were used for fastening clothes.

 Congleton was also well known for its cockfights and bearbaiting.
 On one occasion the town bear died just before the annual wakes, or holiday.
 The town had been saving to buy a new bible, but lent the bearward 16 shillings from the fund to buy a new bear.
 The story was immortalised in the inaccurate rhyme,

 Sold the Bible

 To buy a bear.

-Congleton was ravaged by plague in the seventeenth century.
+In the seventeenth century, Congleton was ravaged by plague.
 In 1641 it was believed to have reached the town in a box of clothes sent from London.
 The town became deserted and poor – but was still expected to provide for bands of soldiers as the Civil War began.
-The townsfolk’s loyalties were divided, but a former Congleton mayor and lawyer, John Bradshaw, became president of the court which sent Charles I to be beheaded in 1649, and his signature as Attorney General was the first on the king’s death warrant.
+The townsfolk’s loyalties were divided.
+A former Congleton mayor and lawyer, John Bradshaw, became president of the court which sent Charles I to be beheaded in 1649 and his signature as Attorney General was the first on the king’s death warrant.
 There is a plaque commemorating him

 on Bradshaw House in Lawton Street.